 Refusing a tenant with bad references

-The bottom line about the tenant referencing process is to enable you as the landlord and your letting agent to make an informed decision about whether to rent your property to a prospective tenant.
+The bottom line about the tenant referencing process is to enable you as the landlord and your letting agent to make an informed decision about whether to rent your property to an applicant.

-This means you are within your rights to refuse to let your property to that tenant if you have a reason to do so under the referencing process.
+This means you are within your rights to refuse to let your property to that person if you have a reason to do so under the referencing process.